 M.Sc.
 Chemistry (Two Year Course)

-Note: In each question paper 10 questions will be set.
-Candidates have to answer 5 questions selecting at least one question from each unit.
+Note: In each question paper 10 questions will be set (two from each unit).
+Candidates have to answer any 5 questions selecting at least one question from each unit.

-MSc.
+M.Sc.
 I Year (Previous)